deobfuscate/Forum/README.md

 # Forum
-A simple forum system using PHP and MySQL
+A simple forum system using PHP and MySQL(MariaDB)

 ## Featues
 * Categories and topics